$47

 Japan Travel

-Shikoku is known for the pilgrimage in which henro, Buddhist pilgrims, walk between 88 of the island’s temples.
+The island of Shikoku is known for the pilgrimage in which henro, Buddhist pilgrims, walk between 88 of the island’s temples.
 This book is not about that journey.
 Instead, it follows in the footsteps of Alan Booth, the English author of The Roads to Sata and Looking for the Lost, who walked across Shikoku in May and June 1983.
 Booth’s account of his own journey, “Roads Out of Time”, was published in the anthology This Great Stage of Fools.

 About the author